ACT website

 Purple Line schedule slips two years; construction now will begin in 2015 and end in 2020.
 Cost estimates largely unchanged, but adjusted upward to $1.925 billion to reflect two more years of inflation.

-The Town of of Chevy Chase is starting to back off its long-standing opposition to the Purple Line.
+The Town of of Chevy Chase appears to back off its long-standing opposition to the Purple Line.
 Town council members say they will work with the Maryland Transit Administration on the Purple Line and are unlikely to sue to block it.

 A new vision emerges for a walkable Chevy Chase Lake around the future Purple Line stop.